The Top 5 Health Benefits of Green Tea

-Green tea has been regarded as a health promoting beverage since ancient times.
+Green tea has been regarded as a highly potent health promoting beverage since ancient times.
 And today researchers are finding even more convincing proof of its healing properties.
 But what exactly are the health benefits of green tea?
-In this hub I’ll explain just what it is that makes green tea so special and what it can do for you in terms of improving your health as well as your longevity.
+In this article I’ll explain just what it is that makes green tea so special and what it can do for you in terms of improving your health as well as your longevity.

 What's So Special About Green Tea?

 Green, black and oolong teas all come from the leaves of the Camellia sinensis plant.
 But the difference is that green tea is produced by steaming the leaves, whereas black and oolong teas are made from fermented leaves.
 Fermentation causes oxidation of the active ingredients and so greatly reduces the beneficial properties of the tea.
 But by steaming the leaves these ingredients are left intact so they can provide the maximum benefit.

 Green tea is rich in a number of potent polyphenol antioxidants, the most powerful of which is epigallocatechin gallate (EGCG).
 And it is this that is thought to be responsible for most of the beneficial effects of the drink.
 Green tea also contains caffeine, but it is only around 30mg per cup, whereas coffee usually contains 100 – 150mg per cup – or even more.